Speaker’s Parade: The formal start to Senate sittings

 The Speaker’s Parade is the time-honoured parliamentary tradition that marks the start of each sitting of the Senate.

-It is the solemn procession of the Speaker of the Senate, the Usher of the Black Rod, the Mace Bearer and other Senate officials through the hallways of Canada’s Parliament.
+It is the solemn procession of the Speaker of the Senate, the Usher of the Black Rod, the Mace Bearer and other Senate officials through the hallways of the Senate of Canada Building.
 The origins of this tradition are murky; some historians point to similarities to British religious processions while others suggest it is derived from a military escort.

-For at least 15 minutes before the start of each sitting, bells toll in Parliament’s Centre Block — a signal to senators that their presence is required inside the Senate Chamber.
+For at least 15 minutes before the start of each sitting, bells toll in the Senate of Canada Building— a signal to senators that their presence is required inside the Senate Chamber.
 When the parade begins, officials in black robes and Parliamentary Protective Service officers in ceremonial uniforms escort the Speaker and the Mace into the Senate Chamber.

 The Speaker’s Parade is led by the Usher of the Black Rod, who is the Queen’s private attendant and messenger at Parliament, and responsible for security in the Senate Chamber and its galleries.